jasylwong/recip-easy/README.md

 ## <a name="Objective">Objective</a>

 The objective in building this app was to apply what I'd learnt about State and Effect hooks in React.
-I also wanted to practice the use of an external API (the [EDAMAM recpipe API](https://developer.edamam.com/edamam-recipe-api)) within a React app.
+I also wanted to practice the use of an external API (the [EDAMAM recipe API](https://developer.edamam.com/edamam-recipe-api)) within a React app.

 ## <a name="Installation">Installation</a>